Skip to main content

 Casa Bacardí

-One of the island’s most popular attractions is Casa Bacardí, the largest premium rum distillery in the world.
-Visit, take a guided tour, taste rum and enjoy a mixology class on the Art Deco grounds of this family-run rum distillery, where some 100,000 liters of the sweet liquor are produced daily.
+One of the Island’s most popular attractions is Casa Bacardí, the largest premium rum distillery in the world.
+Visit, take a guided tour, taste rum and enjoy a mixology class on the Art Deco grounds of this award-winning, family-run rum distillery, where some 100,000 liters of the sweet liquor are produced daily.

 Inside Puerto Rico’s Museum of Art and Design of Miramar (MADMi)